 This question is closely related to the one that Searle considers in his famous article, "Minds, Brains and Programs".
-Searle's question is whether purely computational conditions (of the kind that Fodor articulates) are sufficient for genuine intelligence (which can be glossed as rational thought).
-The conclusion that he reaches on the basis of the Chinese Room thought-experiment is that purely computational conditions are not sufficient, because the man in the Chinese Room satisfies all the relevant computational conditions, but fails to understand the meanings of the Chinese symbols he is processing, and so the processing is not genuinely intelligent.
+Searle's question is whether purely computational conditions (of the kind that Fodor articulates) are sufficient for genuine intelligence, which we can gloss in terms of rational thought.
+The conclusion that he reaches on the basis of the Chinese Room thought-experiment is that purely computational conditions are not sufficient: the man in the Chinese Room satisfies all the relevant computational conditions, but he fails to understand the meanings of the Chinese symbols he is processing, and so the processing is not genuinely intelligent.